%201.png)

 Remove extra step of reviewing book for confirmation

-Updated Service Blueprint
+Visualizing the Updated Service Flows

 From the insights gathered from the co-creation workshop, tested in the prototypes, an updated service blueprint of the future state was created that displays all the proposed changes.